Bogdan933/Quiz-App---Project-2/README.md

   - Google Dev Tools- Google dev tools where used to test and troubleshoot the webpage as well as fix problems with responsive design   and styling.
   - Google Fonts - Google fonts where used to import every font used in the website.
   - Google devs lighthouse testing.

-## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master/Main Branch
-  - Once the right branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 #### Forking and cloning
 - Forking is creating a new repository with the same content as the one you forked.